Grand Central Terminal Tour

 Saturday, March 25, 2017

-Join the Electric Railroaders’ Association at the Majestic Grand Central Terminal
+Join the ERA for a Tour of the Majestic Grand Central Terminal

 Dan Brucker, Metro-North Railroad’s official Grand Central historian, will be our host to explain interesting features of the terminal, both old and new, which covers 48 acres with 46 platforms and a plethora of corridors, concourses, rooms and secrets.
 In addition to the architectural and structural points to be visited, we hope to see various types of locomotives and car equipment.
 We will learn about upcoming plans for GCT, such the major ongoing East Side Access Project connecting it to the Long Island Rail Road.
 The tour should prove to be a delight to all — seasoned railfans, history buffs and anyone who enjoys a good time.

 Join us for a morning of exploring one of New York’s architectural masterpieces.
-The tour will meet in the Station Master’s Office at 8:50 a.m. and will last until approximately 11:00 a.m.
-The Station Master’s Office is located under the West Balcony on the main level, next to the NY Transit Museum store.
+The tour will meet in the Station Master’s Office at 8:50 AM and will last until approximately 11:00 AM The Station Master’s Office is located under the West Balcony on the main level, next to the NY Transit Museum store.
+This tour is sold out.